Isotropic 3D topological phases with broken time reversal symmetry: Discussion

-\co{we found that isotropic media with only spatial symmetries are topological} In this work, we found that 3D isotropic systems breaking all non-spatial symmetries host topologically protected phases of matter.
+\co{we found that isotropic media with only spatial symmetries are topological} In this work, we found that three-dimensional amorphous matter with average isotropy, but breaking all non-spatial symmetries host topologically protected phases of matter.
 We devised a rotation- and inversion-symmetric continuum model with broken time-reversal symmetry, and presented a microscopic realization of this model in amorphous matter with average isotropy.
-We constructed a bulk $\mathbb{Z}$ invariant---expressible both in terms of symmetry eigenvalues and mirror Chern numbers---corresponding to the number of protected ungappable surface Dirac cones, which we numerically demonstrated.
+The feasibility of amorphous magnetic structures assembled from chiral magnetic molecules or nanoparticles\cite{sanz2020} is supported by experimental studies on Prussian blue analogues\cite{ferlay1995,zentkova2019,ma2022} and single-molecule magnets\cite{bartolome2024,yin2023}, exhibiting magnetic interactions leading to ferrimagnetic and non-collinear antiferromagnetic ordering.
+We constructed a bulk $\mathbb{Z}$ invariant for the effective continuum model---expressible both in terms of symmetry eigenvalues and mirror Chern numbers--- indicating the presence of a protected ungappable surface Dirac cone for odd values, which we numerically demonstrated.

 \co{transport results} We simulated the transport of our models using both regular and amorphous network models with random scattering at each node.
-We found results consistent with critical scaling, deviations from which are likely due to finite-size effects.
+We found critical conductance scaling for a single copy of the network (corresponding to the surface of a bulk with mirror Chern number $C_M=1$), deviations from which are likely due to finite-size effects.
 Upon doubling the degrees of freedom in both the regular and amorphous networks, the modes localize as conjectured in Refs.~\cite{fulga2014,Lee_1994,Zirnbauer_1997}.
-Even though any number of surface Dirac cones are protected from gapping out, only an odd number are protected from localization.
+Even though the numerics does not indicate a spectral gap forming for any higher number of surface Dirac cones, we expect that only an odd number are protected from localization and gapping out.
+We leave further investigation of the surface spectral properties in the even phases to future work.